 - T: Ticking (white areas are ticked with small flecks or spots of colour).
 Ticking is whichever colour would have been on that area if the dog did not have white.
 Suspected

 to be another case of incomplete dominance - a TT dog has heavier ticking than a Tt dog.

-- Tr: Roan (more dense than ticking)
+- Tr: Roan (more dense than ticking) - allele is hypothesised only.